Chapter 16: Asset Management & Caching Strategies

 Introduction: Managing Your Application's Assets

-In a modern web application, "assets" are more than just your CSS and JavaScript files.
+In a modern web application, "assets" are more than just CSS, JavaScript and core image files.
 They also include a critical and often complex category: user-generated content.
-For sites like ours, this means the images, videos, and documents that users upload to accompany their posta.
+For sites like ours, this means the images, videos, and documents that users upload to accompany their posts.
 Managing these assets effectively is crucial for performance, security, and maintainability.
 This chapter provides a complete guide to our application's asset management strategy, from secure uploading to efficient delivery.

 Case Study: Building a Secure File Uploader